pulp-training/sw/configure_fll_debug_rtl/README.md

      simulation and in your sourcecode.
 Again, use a good editor or recursive text search tool to make your live easier.

-     > Hint: There is no bug in the RTL of PULPissimo (this include the modified
+     > Hint: There is no bug in the RTL of PULPissimo (this includes the modified
      > soc_clk_rst_gen.sv).
 The testbench does something with the SoC that
      > causes the errorneous behavior.
 Don't try to modify any file but `tb_pulp.sv`.